 Pete has 12 years post-qualification experience.
 He has worked in a Low Secure Hospital for people with Learning Disabilities and complex mental health problems.
 These included psychosis, autism and personality disorders.
 He has worked on a consultancy basis in specialist residential homes for adults with autism, learning disabilities and Prader Willi Syndrome.
 He has also worked for The Recovery and Psychological Interventions Team, which was part of the Community Mental Service.
 Here he specialised in working with people with Emotionally Unstable Personality Disorder (EUPD).
 He is currently the Head of Psychology for a large residential provider which specialises in working with those with a Personality Disorder and he leads the therapy team in the Specialist Residential Treatment Service for adults with EUPD.
 Pete is an Associate Consultant Clinical Psychologist at On Set Welfare and he works with any of our contributors who would benefit from his particular specialisms.

-Dr Leila is registered with the General Medical Council (GMC) and is on the South East GP performers list, enabling her to work as a GP anywhere in the UK.
-She is known for her particularly personable ‘bedside manner’, her friendly and approachable communication skills, based on empathy, understanding and clear communication and contributors often enjoy their consultations with her and production crews find her advice invaluable.
+Dr Leila is registered with the General Medical Council (GMC) and is on the GP performers list, enabling her to work as a GP anywhere in the UK.
+She is known for her particularly personable ‘bedside manner’ and her friendly and approachable communication skills.

 Wayne Malcolm is a leading coach, mentor, master motivator and a former special advisor to the Mayor of London (now Prime Minister) and David Cameron on complex issues relating to diversity, gang culture, and rioting.
 At On Set Welfare Wayne takes the lead on all matters relating to diversity.
 He trains and advises both our own in-house team and he is also available to provide training and advice to our production company clients wherever his specialist knowledge may be of particular value.